 *Experience Mission works closely with local leaders to identify work projects and ministry opportunities that address authentic needs within the community.
 We ask that you come with a servant's heart and willingness to adapt to the unique qualities represented in each location.
 Opportunities can vary significantly from one week to the next.
 Your team may work at one location or serve at multiple locations each day.
 Due to the changing needs of our community partners, we cannot confirm your specific activities until your team arrives.

+Teams will have access to filtered drinking water throughout the trip.
 At this time, there is no excess clean water available.
-Teams will have access to filtered drinking water throughout the trip.

 Return travel should be arranged with your flight departing after 11:00 am on the last day of your selected trip.
 If you have trouble finding flights that fit into this time frame please contact us before booking your tickets to make special arrangements.

-NOTE: There are ferry options available that depart from Florida (see below)
+NOTE: There are ferry options available that depart from Florida (see below).

 Your team can travel to Freeport, Grand Bahama Island by boat.
-There are a couple of ferry options.

 Passports ARE required for U.S. citizens to travel to the Bahamas.